 The Issuer CA may retire its CA Private Keys before the periods listed above to accommodate key changeover processes.
-The Issuer CA shall not issue a Subscriber Certificate with an expiration date that exceeds the Issuer CA's public key term stated in the table above or that exceeds the routine re-key identification requirements specified in section 3.1.1.
+The Issuer CA shall not issue a Subscriber Certificate with an expiration date that exceeds the Issuer CA's public key term stated in the table above or that

-&lt;sup>5 CA Private Keys may continue to be used to sign CRLs and OCSP responses.
+10 CA Private Keys may continue to be used to sign CRLs and OCSP responses.

-&lt;sup>6 CA Private Keys may continue to be used to sign CRLs and OCSP responses.
+11 CA Private Keys may continue to be used to sign CRLs and OCSP responses.

-&lt;sup>7 Restrictions will be based on program requirements as listed in section 1.1 of this CPS.
+12 Restrictions will be based on program requirements as listed in section 1.1 of the CPS.

-&lt;sup>8 Restrictions will be based on program requirements as listed in section 1.1 of this CP.
+13 Restrictions will be based on program requirements as listed in section 1.1 of this CP.